Generic CFTR FAQs

 Add labels to the records to classify the records of a component.
 If the required label is not available in the Labels drop-down list, contact your CFTR admin.

-You can track any type of operation that takes long time to process in the Background Process, for example exports, bulk exports, advanced exports, and imports of devices and users.
+You can track any type of operation that takes a long time to process in the Background Process, for example, exports, bulk exports, advanced exports, and imports of devices and users.

 Yes.
 You can enable Role based access control of Playbooks in Admin Panel > Configurations > Orchestrate Integration.
 For more information, see Configure RBAC for Orchestrate Playbooks section in Configure Role-Based Access Control (RBAC) in CFTR.

 A bot user is used to define the permissions of an open API.
 An open API has the same permissions as the user group of the associated bot user.
-For example, if a bot user has View permission for incidents, then the associated open API can retrieve incident data, but cannot modify incidents.
+For example, if a bot user has View permission for incidents, the associated open API can retrieve incident data but not modify incidents.

 You cannot view the data of a tenant if you are not a user of the tenant.
 To view the data, contact the admin to add you to the tenant.